 On the Regions and Users pane of the Administration Section.
 Click on the name of the Funding Package to which you wish to apply a Liquidity Adjustment.

-Click "Edit" in the top left hand corner.
+Click "Edit" in the top left corner of the funding package page.

 Check the box next to Liquidity Adjustments.
 If you want to specify different adjustments for different maturities, click "Add Adjustment", and you can specify different periods of time.